 Eighth Method – Uninstall Recently Installed Software

 There are software or applications that can cause conflict with your computer causing it to get you stuck on the Getting Windows Ready loading screen.
 If you happen to experience this error, then we strongly suggest removing the last application you installed on your computer.
 In the sample steps below, we will be removing Visual C ++ .
-The same steps should apply on other software or programs.
+The same steps should apply to other software or programs.

 - Hold down the Windows + R keys on your keyboard and type in “appwiz.cpl” on the run command line and press “enter”.

 - In the list of applications, look for the currently installed version of Visual C ++ and click uninstall.

 - After you have uninstalled Visual C ++ Redistributable for Visual Studio from your computer, download the latest version of Visual C ++ Redistributable by clicking here.

 - Make sure to download the latest setup file and appropriate version for your computer and simply follow the on-screen instructions when installing the program.

 - After installing the Visual C ++ Redistributable for Visual Studio, try to see if this fixes the Windows error 0xc000012f.

 Bonus Tip – Make Sure Your Computer is Connected to the Internet

 Your computer needs to be connected to the internet for Windows to download and install new updates.
 If it has no internet connection, it will not be able to connect to the Microsoft server and cause your computer to get stuck on the Getting Windows Ready message.

 If you’re using a wired connection, check the cables and routers in your network.
 If you’re connected to the internet via Wi-Fi, make sure your router is powered up.
 If you still believe there is a problem, try running a troubleshooting procedure or connecting an Ethernet cable.